OVERVIEW

 The journey to becoming a real estate broker involves a combination of education, experience, and licensure.
 Here are the steps you should take to pursue this career:

-While a bachelor's degree is not a hard and fast requirement to become a real estate broker, having a degree in business or finance can provide you with a strong foundation of knowledge and skills that can be beneficial in your career.
+While a bachelor's degree is not always a requirement to become a real estate broker, having a degree in business or finance should provide you with a strong foundation of knowledge and skills that can benefit your career.
 The coursework in these degrees covers topics such as economics, marketing, accounting, and real estate principles.

 2. Complete a state-approved real estate sales course.

 Most states require individuals to complete a state-approved real estate sales course to become a real estate professional.
-These courses provide knowledge about real estate laws, practices, contracts, and ethics.
-The duration and content of the course will vary depending on your state's requirements.
+These courses impart knowledge about real estate laws, practices, contracts, and ethics.
+The duration and content of the course vary depending on your state's requirements.

-3. Pass your state's real estate agent licensing program.
+3. Pass your state's real estate agent licensing exam.

-4. Obtain work experience as a real estate salesperson or agent.
+4. Obtain work experience as a real estate agent or salesperson.

 Practical experience is an important step to becoming a real estate broker.
 Working as a listing agent provides valuable insights, builds networks, and strengthens your understanding of the buying and selling process.